adampmoss/foxseo2/readme.md

 <title>Flymo Electric Lawnmower</title>
 ```

-Using CreareSEO we can set **Enable Default Product Title?** to 'Yes' which will then provide the ability to create a new title template in the **Default Product Title** field.
+Using FoxSEO we can set **Enable Default Product Title?** to 'Yes' which will then provide the ability to create a new title template in the **Default Product Title** field.
 This field takes attribute names in square brackets and shows their value on the frontend.

 ```html
 <!-- [name], [sku] - [store] -->